brendel-group/mission_db/docs/restapi/README.md

   - The result will be a list of files associated with the specific mission.

 - GET request to get file by path
-  - Suing a GET request it's possible to get info about a single file
+  - Using a GET request it's possible to get info about a single file
   - The URL is of the format `restapi/file/<path:file_path>`\
     The file path is the relative path inside the `backend/media/` folder, if local file storage is used.